bgoonz/React-Notes/README.md

 #### Using Keys with Components

-Consider a situation where you have created a separate component for list items and you are extracting list items from that component.
+- Consider a situation where you have created a separate component for list items and you are extracting list items from that component.
 In that case, you will have to assign keys to the component you are returning from the iterator and not to the list items.
-That is you should assign keys to <Component /> and not to <li> A good practice to avoid mistakes is to keep in mind that anything you are returning from inside of the map() function is needed to be assigned key.
+That is you should assign keys to \<Component /> and not to \<li> A good practice to avoid mistakes is to keep in mind that anything you are returning from inside of the map() function is needed to be assigned key.

-Below code shows incorrect usage of keys:
+**Below code shows incorrect usage of keys:**
+> MenuItems.js (incorrect usage of keys)
 ```js
 import React from "react";
 import ReactDOM from "react-dom";